jijopu/articles/content/articles/2020/06/sample/_index.md

         </div>
 </figure>
 {{< /rawhtml >}}
+With strict social distancing measures implemented in the initial stages of virus spread, the intention of states was to slow down the pace of contagion.
+However, it's not possible to gain control over the infection just by shutting down the whole country.
+Rather accelerated and perpetual testing are the chief factors that actually count during the culmination of a lockdown period.
+The state of Kerala had a high test rate initially, which gradually declined over time.
+However, their early and effective judgments upheld the state's control over the caseload significantly.

-Below is a graph which shows percentage of positives out of total tested against tests per million.
-This gives us an insight on the number of tests done along with an idea about the outbreak in that state.
-While glancing over the plot, it's clear how well the state of Jammu Kashmir has done, while also portraying how bad Maharashtra has done.
-The latter has tested seriously low compared to the former state, while reporting a drastically higher number of percentage in positive cases which indicates the increased outbreak in the state.
+The chart below renders the positivity rate against tests per million.
+This is particularly significant as it provides us with an insight on the measure of tests done while keeping us informed of the outbreak in the state.
+Plus the sizes of the bubbles in the plot are in proportion to cases recorded per million.
 {{< rawhtml >}}
 <figure class="fullwidth">
       <div id="949a54ba-7c2d-4103-9546-14c842e7e9f1" class="plotly-graph-div" style="height:600px; width:100%;"></div>